saikirangurijal/cloudcentersuite/Content/Backend Cache/Memcached Container/README.md

 If service creation is successful, You will be presented with a message **"Memcached Container Service imported successfully.
 Imported Application Profile Successfully"**

+**Note : Make Sure your deployment shoud be in hybrid cloud

 # Minimum Resource Specifications